siddicky/unstable_twin/README.md

 ```
 "The login API needs to be called with the username and password fields.
 It has not been fully tested yet so may not be full developed and secure"
 ```
-This doesn't really provide us with much information however is nice seagway to task 1.
+This doesn't provide us with much information however is a nice segway to task 1.

 ## Task 1